-But I also refer to the other attachments that come with your vacuum cleaner that have bristles but have their specific function for removing pet hair or to clean your upholstery.
+But I also refer to the other attachments that come with your vacuum cleaner that have bristles but have their specific function for removing pet hair or cleaning your upholstery.

-You need to keep them all clean and in good conditions.
-So all the tips you have hear apply to all.
+You need to keep them all clean and in good condition.
+So all the tips you have hear apply to all of them.

 Now, some people may think their homes are pretty clean but even if their brushes don’t have hair tangled all around, they need to be regularly cleaned.

 Brushes don’t only pick up hair.
-As I said before, they also pick up dirt and germs you can’t see when scrubbing the floors.
+As I’ve said before, they also pick up dirt and germs you can’t see when scrubbing the floors.